appsngen/bootstrap-builder/README.md

 >For more custom solutions you can update value for all bootstrap variables.

-Then build custom theme with command:
+Build custom theme with command in command prompt in the `root folder`:

 ```
 $ node app